-The Medical market has a high level of need for the capabilities of laser wire stripping solutions due to the combination of requirements for very high quality coupled with ever more complex and delicate wiring systems.
+The medical market has a high level of need for the capabilities of laser wire stripping solutions due to the combination of requirements for very high quality, coupled with ever more complex and delicate wiring systems.

-The following is a non-exhaustive list of common applications
+The following is a non-exhaustive list of common applications.

 General purpose equipment cabling within a unit and between devices.
-Typically made up of shielded cables or as the example here, multiple layers of shieldedcables.
+Typically made up of shielded cables or as the example here, multiple layers of shielded cables.
 See General Wire Types and Mercury wire strippers for the best solutions for stripping these polymer insulations

 This fine wiring tends to be manufactured using either enamel (e.g. polyimide) coatings or bio-compatible fluoropolymers.

 Medical power tools, such as drills used in brain surgery must have the highest levels of quality.
-Traditional mechanical brushing and abrading of enamelled motor windings can introduce dangerous particulates.
+Traditional mechanical brushing and abrading of enameled motor windings can introduce dangerous particulates.
 Our Odyssey range of wire strippers give a perfect solution for this application.
 See our magnet wire stripping solution for more information.